-- 20.6.
-Hemel Hempstead will accommodate around 8,800 new homes, 77% of the borough's total predicted housing supply (see Table 7).
+- 20.7 Hemel Hempstead will accommodate around 8,800 new homes, 77% of the borough's total predicted housing supply (see Table 8).
 Office and retail growth, including jobs, will be at Hemel Hempstead.
 New housing will be spread across the town, with particular concentrations at the town centre, East Hemel Hempstead and the Local Allocations at West Hemel Hempstead, Marchmont Farm and the Old Town.
 The level of change will be sufficient to accommodate the natural population and household growth of the town.
-A range of sites will enable the Council to secure the right mix and tenure of homes, to address the affordable housing shortage and to better balance homes and jobs. - 20.7.
-The supply of business premises and jobs will be diverse.
-While major growth in the office sector will be promoted in the Maylands Business Park, there is an important role for designated employment land in Two Waters and Apsley.
+A range of sites will enable the Council to secure the right mix and tenure of homes, to address the affordable housing shortage and to better balance homes and jobs. - 20.8 The supply of business premises and jobs will be diverse.
+While major growth in the office sector will be promoted in Maylands Business Park, there is an important role for designated employment land in Two Waters and Apsley.
 This will normally be retained.
+The heritage of the paper making industry will be conserved.
 The roles of local centres and out of centre locations will be maintained through environmental improvements and management of new development.
-Most new shopping facilities will be directed to the town centre. - 20.8.
-The timing and location of new homes and businesses will be linked to the availability of infrastructure.
-This will ensure that services, such as wastewater treatment and sewerage infrastructure46, cemetery and schools are available when needed.
-In other cases, existing capacity can be more effectively used. - 20.9.
-Public transport services will be improved between the town centre, Maylands Business Park and main railway station through route network improvements and the provision of more convenient hubs or interchanges. - 20.10.
-The town's neighbourhoods will be supported through the planning and maintenance of shops and services and retaining the pattern of open spaces.
+Most new shopping facilities will be directed to the town centre. - 20.9 The timing and location of new homes and businesses will be linked to the availability of infrastructure.
+This will ensure that services, such as wastewater treatment and sewerage infrastructure, cemetery and schools are available when needed.
+In other cases, existing capacity can be more effectively used.

+&lt;sup>79 Local Water Authorities (Thames Water Utilities Ltd and Veolia Water Central) manage the collection of wastewater, mainly at Maple Lodge Wastewater Treatment Works, and the supply of potable water.
+The Local Water Authorities do not intend providing any new infrastructure before 2015.

+- 20.10 Access and movement will be improved between the town centre, Maylands Business Park and main railway station through network improvements and the provision of more convenient hubs or interchanges. - 20.11 The town's neighbourhoods will be supported through the planning and maintenance of shops and services and retaining the pattern of open spaces.
 Management of the open spaces will ensure the town's green infrastructure is effectively used and linked to the countryside.
-Outdoor leisure needs will be satisfied and space lost in the development of Maylands Gateway replaced.

-46 Local Water Authorities (Thames Water Utilities Ltd and Veolia Water Central) manage the collection of wastewater mainly at Maple Lodge Wastewater Treatment works and the supply of potable water.
-The Local Water Authorities do not intend providing any new infrastructure before

-20.11.
-New development will aim to enhance the pride and image of the town through high quality design, and through the provision of new open space, public realm improvements and co-ordinated public transport improvements.
+Outdoor leisure needs will be satisfied and space lost in the development of Maylands Gateway replaced. - 20.12 New development will aim to enhance the pride and image of the town through high quality design, and through the provision of new open space, public realm improvements and co-ordinated public transport improvements.
 Figures 19 and 20 illustrate the town's urban design characteristics which must be respected.
 Policies CS33 and CS34 aim to maximise regeneration and development opportunities through good design.
 New development will also accommodate renewable energy generation and energy efficiency technologies to reduce carbon emissions.
 However, the greatest opportunities for zero and low carbon technologies are associated with high density developments, which will be delivered in the town centre and to the east of the town.

-Delivering the Vision: The town centre
+Delivering the Vision: the Town Centre